AniswagMC/Housing-Regresison/README.md

 bivariately.
 Features/observations are discussed with appropriate figure or tables.
 The relevance of the EDA to the questions and potential models is clearly explained.

+## Comments:1

+1. Codes should be hided when knitting .PDF.
+2. Some plots are missing captions.
+3. It would be better to summarize your dataset with a table, which gives an overview about your explanatory varabies.
+4. I couldn't see an obvious pattern for most of scatter plots so it's not proper to make a regression model to them?
+For example, the scatter plot on page 4 doesn't indicate there exists a linear regression model that is proper to fit with.

 # Checkpoint 3 grade